GuildCrafts/browser-games/README.md

-# Browser Games
+# Chess

-A collection of games to play in a web browser.
-See the full list of games in the [games.md](games.md) file.
+A chess game for the browser!

 ## Installation and Setup